lamastex/lamastex.github.io/_pages/research.md

 ## Meme Evolution in Twitterverse Project

 Using twitter experiments with [Project MEP](https://github.com/lamastex/mep) there are many posibilities here.
-The projects can focus purely on the data engineering side involving [terraform.io](https://www.terraform.io/) by extending the infrastructure as code work started [here](https://github.com/lamastex/mep/tree/main/infra/tf), or on analytic and mathematical modeling side comparing the [polarised state of the Swedish political twitterverse](http://lamastex.org/preprints/20190830_PolarisedMEPSverige.pdf) from last Swedish election to a new collection that can be started this Semester.
+The projects can focus

+- purely on the data engineering side involving [terraform.io](https://www.terraform.io/) by extending the infrastructure as code work started [here](https://github.com/lamastex/mep/tree/main/infra/tf), or
+- on analytic and mathematical modeling side comparing the [polarised state of the Swedish political twitterverse](http://lamastex.org/preprints/20190830_PolarisedMEPSverige.pdf) from last Swedish election to a new collection that can be started this Semester, or
+- refine and extend the interactive visual investigations developed in [twitterVisualizations](https://github.com/lamastex/twitterVisualizations) or
+- extend distributed algorithms to characterize the evolution of ideological networks in the Twitterverse (see [this statistical application](https://doi.org/10.1007/s13278-019-0567-9) for example).

 ## Scalable Density Estimators Project